 Are you stimulating and engaging your employees every day?
 Are you reminding them of how important they are and how impactful their hard work is?
 Daily meetings are great for this!
 Simply meeting as a team each day for a few short minutes can help keep your employees from turning into zombies from 9-5, by bringing everyone together and directing everyone’s focus.
 You can also utilize these meetings to clear up any misunderstandings, patch up any communication breakdowns, and bring problems to light so they can be addressed.

-Several of our employees work remotely full-time, but everyone checks in on Slack by 10 AM.
+With all our staff working remotely full-time now, everyone checks in on Slack by 10 AM.
 During these check-ins, we each go over what’s on our plate for the day, with the goal of keeping us focused on our daily tasks and aware of other goings on within the company.
 Verbalizing these things helps keep us realistic about our daily to-do list and our productivity, and reminds us that each of us plays an important role in serving our customers and keeping our company going.
 Having a clear focus and a sense of purpose as you start your day will definitely help keep you out of the zombie-zone.

 #3 Change Up Tasks